servo/blog.servo.org/_posts/2016-06-30-servo-nightlies.md

 the Servo engine easy to interact with, we are bundling an HTML-based browser UI.
 While our engine is not yet fully web compatible, we want to give a larger audience the chance to start experimenting with and contributing to Servo.
-We have created packages for macOS and Linux (64 Bit); Windows and Android packages should be available soon.
+We have created packages for macOS and Linux (64-bit); Windows and Android packages should be available soon.

 Binary packages and installation instructions are available at